StephenOTT/js-vertx-fatjar/README.md

 # js-vertx-fatjar
 A boilerplate project for Vert.x using Javascript and gradle to generate fatjars

+## What does this thing do?!

+This is a Vertx.io boilerplate project that uses Gradle as a build system to run Vertx instances for development, and create FatJar executables for production use.
+The repo includes a Dockerfile showing how to deploy the FatJar in a Docker environment.

+Why does this matter?
+Well, because it is a Javascript Vertx verticles deployment.
+Meaning that you dont have to write Java.
+You can use your JavaScript knowledge and take full advanage of Vertx and the "extras" and Java provides.
+It also includes a Ruby verticle for showing how to leverage the Vertx Polyglot capabilities.

+Anything else?
+Yes...
+Because we are using the [gradle](https://gradle.org) build system we also the get to leverage NPM, Yarn, Gulp, and Bower for JS dependencies.
+Currently NPM is setup and you can control the dependencies with the package.json file, just like a regular Node project.
+The Ruby dependencies are downloaded with the Bundler gem and RubyGems.
+You can update the Gemfile file with the dependencies for Ruby verticles.

+This gives us a really powerful build system, multi-language dependency mamagement system, and deployment system, wrapped in a relatively simple setup.
+We get JS/NPM + Ruby/RubyGems + Java/Maven all wrapped in a nice to use package, and we can package our build into a single FatJar.

+Check out the `app` folder and the `app/MyJavaScriptVerticle.js` entry verticle, and...
+Get Started Right Now!!

 # Quickstart

 1. Add NPM Dependencies: `./gradle npmInstall` (reads from [package.json](./package.json))